If you’re looking for the best affiliate programs to sign up with or get into affiliate marketing, you’re in the right

 What’s an affiliate network?

 Affiliate networks are third-party platforms (you’ll hear me refer to them as “platforms” below) that help advertisers (often called merchants or vendors) link up with publishers.
-The bigger platforms can have tens of thousands of merchants and tens of millions of offers.
+The bigger platforms can have tens of thousands of merchants and tens of millions of affiliate programs.

 Most networks also facilitate reporting, analytics, and payouts, making them a good solution for publishers who want to manage multiple affiliate relationships at once.

 There are lots of these.
 I’m only going to cover the biggest ones and the ones I have the most experience with in this section.